apache/druid/docs/querying/sql-window-functions.md

 The number of rows considered for the `moving5` window for the `count5` column:
 - starts at a single row because there are no rows before the current one
 - grows up to five rows as defined by `ROWS BETWEEN 4 ROWS PRECEDING AND CURRENT ROW`

+## Window Functions specific context parameters
+- Window operators commuinicate results through `RowsAndColumns` objects.
+To optimise the query time, set `enableRACOverWire` to `true`.
+This enables the transfer of RACs over wire.

 ## Known issues